New York Needs Clear Statewide BYO Rights, Not a Weak Patchwork Law

 If you are interested in signing on this petition as organization or businesses, please fill out this form.

 New York’s Bring Your Own (BYO) - Rights to Refill -bill (S7408 / A8007 2025) is a step in the right direction—but it doesn't go far enough .
-As written, it mostly repeats what’s already legal—BYO for dry goods and beverages.
-It leaves out the most critical piece: the right to bring your own containers for takeout at restaurants and grocery store delis.
+As written, the bill establishes BYO rights only for beverages and leftover food from partially consumed meals — and leaves out the most critical piece: the right to bring your own container for takeout orders at restaurants and grocery store delis.

 We will continue updating this petition as the legislative process unfolds.

-These amendments were developed by Zero Waste Ithaca (ZWI),Columbia County Reduces and other allied organizations after more than two years of delay.
-We need your support now to make sure they’re fully included before the bill moves forward.
+These proposed amendments were developed by Zero Waste Ithaca (ZWI) and allied grassroots organizations after more than two years of engagement with legislative offices that did not result in the stronger amendment New Yorkers need.
+We need your support now to make sure they're fully included before the bill moves forward.

 -